ehrbase/documentation/source/03_development/02_testing/00_continuous_integration.rst

     6. merge BOTH PRs considering below notes:
       - make sure both PRs are reviewed and ready to be merged at the same time!
-      - make sure to sync both PRs w/ develop before merging!
+      - make sure to sync both PRs with develop before merging!
       - MERGE BOTH PRs AT THE SAME TIME!